simonnedved/CS6367_Project/CodeCoverage/Readme.md

 ```

 Get into the project folder which you want to test, then edit its pom.xml.
-Be sure add the JavaAgent-1.0-SNAPSHOT.jar path to javaagent section!!!
 If target test does not have maven-surefire-plugin, add following lines:

 ```